 The Youth Exchange Project began in the summer of 2017 when founder, Shawnna Pledger, received a Cultural Vision Grant from the Arts and Science Council.
 The idea was to use theatre to help kids from the local refugee community tell their personal stories.
-This summer of 2020 we continue to expand the program to include teens 14-19 from different diverse backgrounds to share their stories as well.
-This will culminate in an original piece of virtual theatre based on these experiences.
+All teens have stories to tell, so in the summer of 2019 the program expanded beyond the refugee community to include teens from diverse backgrounds.
+Each year since, Y.E.P has culminated in an original piece of theatre based on the experiences of the teen ensemble.
 The bigger idea is to use theatre to…

 - Empower students to identify and speak their stories.